RIKEN-RCCS/lens3/v2/doc/design.md

   pool.
 It includes disabling a user account, an expiry of a pool, or making a pool offline.
 - __DISABLED__ → __READY__: It is by a cease of a disabling condition.
-- __READY__ → __SUSPENDED__: The move is on a condition the server is
+- __READY__ → __SUSPENDED__: The move is on conditions the server is
-  busy, when all reserved ports are used.
+  busy or starting a backend timeouts.
+The server is busy when all the reserved ports are used.
 - __SUSPENDED__ → __READY__: The move is done after some duration.
-  The state will move back and forward between READY and SUSPENDED if the condition remains.
+  The state will move back and forward between READY and SUSPENDED while the condition remains.
 - __READY__ → __INOPERABLE__: It is by a failure of starting a
   backend.
-This state is a deadend.
+This state is a dead end.
 The only operation allowed on an INOPERABLE pool is to remove it.

-Deleting buckets and secrets during suspension will alter only the state of Lens3 but not the state of a backend (because a backend is not running).
+Creating buckets and secrets during suspension will be rejected until a backend resumes.

 ## Bucket Deletion

 Lens3 Registrar never deletes buckets in the backend.
-It just removes it from the namespace.
-A user can delete a bucket via the S3 delete bucket operation.
-However, the deleted status is not reflected in Lens3's status.
+It just removes it from the namespace in Lens3.
+However, a user can delete a bucket via the S3 delete bucket operation.
+The deleted status is not reflected in Lens3's record.

 ## Keyval-DB Operations

-A single keyval-db instance is used and is not distributed in Lens3.
+A single keyval-db instance is used and it is not distributed in Lens3.

 Keyval-db client routines catches exceptions related to sockets (including ConnectionError and TimeoutError).
 Others are not checked at all by